 - have a mental impairment which means that you are unable to learn another language.

 You will have to provide evidence from a medical practitioner to confirm this disability.

 You will not be exempted on the grounds of illiteracy.

-If you have a visual or hearing impairment then this will not exempt you from the test.
+If you have a visual or hearing impairment then this will not necessarily exempt you from the test.
+Physical conditions like this are reviewed on a case-by-case basis.
 Most test centres are well equipped to assist people with such disabilities.
 Check with your local test centre to see if they can accommodate you.
 If they can not, then contact the Home Office for guidance on completing your application for settlement or citizenship.